-Many of us have used dye at home to enliven, renew or refurbish tired looking old clothes.
-Of recent history, more often than not, this involved using a Rit dye product; but before synthetic dyes, there were natural dyes made from food and other plants.
-Vegetable plant dyes (or fruit) have been around since ancient times and are enjoying resurgence today, as more and more of us try to filter out the use of synthetic products.
+Many of us have used dye at home to enliven, renew, or refurbish tired-looking old clothes.
+In recent history, more often than not, this involved using a Rit dye product; but before synthetic dyes, there were natural dyes made from food and other plants.
+Vegetable plant dyes (or fruit) have been around since ancient times and are enjoying a resurgence today, as more and more of us try to filter out the use of synthetic products.
 Interested in making dye from fruits and veggies?
 Read on to find out how to make natural dyes from food.

 How to Make Natural Dyes from Food

 Prior to the invention of Rit dye in 1917, people dyed cloth with aniline dyes primarily supplied by Germany, but the advent of WWII severed this supply leading to Charles C. Huffman’s invention.
 Rit dye was a home dye that included soap that would dye and wash fabrics at the same time.
 Rit dye was not a natural vegetable plant dye, however, and included synthetic chemicals – including a fixative to help the garment retain the color.

 Backtrack to ancient history and we can see that a lack of synthetics didn’t stop our forefathers, or mothers, from utilizing natural plant dyes.
 Making fabric dye with fruits and vegetables is relatively easy and inexpensive, especially if you have a garden or access to an area where you can pick them easily.

 So how do you go about making fabric dye with vegetables and fruits?

 First, you must decide what color you want to dye your garment.
 This may be at your own whim or depending upon what fruits and veggies you have available.
 Fabric can be dyed a dizzying array of shades of brown, blue, green, orange, yellow, pink, purple, red, and gray-black.
 A few of the produce that can be used as dyes are: